8 tips for saving money on your mortgage loan

 End of the insight

-3. Amortize your mortgage over a shorter period
+3. Amortize your mortgage loan over a shorter period

-The faster you pay down your mortgage, the less interest you’ll pay.
+The faster you pay down your loan, the less interest you’ll pay.
 This can save you a lot of money.

 To be more precise, we should consider the value of money over time.
 The total amount of interest paid is not the only thing you should consider: ask yourself whether if there’s any benefit to be gained by doing this.